 Recently, Korie worked tirelessly to champion the book George by Alex Gino.
-The story of a transgender 4th gradergrader, George was on the 2018-19 OBOB list.
-Its inclusion on the list garnered national controversy,all while she recovered from a concussion received at work.
-For this the committee received the 2019 Intellectual Freedom Champion as part of the OBOB committee.
+The story of a transgender 4th grader, George was on the 2018-19 OBOB list.
+Its inclusion on the list garnered national controversy.
+At the same time, Korie was recovering from a concussion received at work.
+For this work, the committee received the 2019 Intellectual Freedom Champion as part of the OBOB committee.

 Korie continues to advocate for getting diverse books into the hands of kids.
 She recognizes the importance of diversity, equity and inclusion, and is always learning what she, personally, can do to ensure positive change in the field of children’s literature and library services.
 She sees the great value in literature that includes characters from marginalized populations, particularly #ownvoices books.
 One of her more recent projects is a list of Christmas books that provide windows and mirrors to their readers.
 She shared her list with the Oregon children’s librarian community and invited other librarians to share their ideas in order to have the most comprehensive, updated list possible.
 Korie often shares what she is learning with other children’s librarians by sharing both successes and challenges through kids-lib.

 Please go to the Lampman Award page for a slideshow of the presentation.

 Don't miss a beat!
 Stay current with kids-lib, CSD's electronic mailing list.